 “… to gather, catalog and preserve the records and memorabilia relating to the City of Mill Valley, Marin County, California, and environs, to provide means for the dissemination of this material to the public, to celebrate the community’s historic past and changing present, and to organize Marin County residents and other persons to support these objectives.”

-Now, entering its 38th year, the Mill Valley Historical Society has a membership of over 400, and continues to serve the community through a variety of means including:
+Today the Mill Valley Historical Society has a membership of over 400, and continues to serve the community through a variety of means including:

 - Collaborating with the Mill Valley Public Library in support of the Lucretia Hanson Little History Room;